FreeRADIUS/wiki.freeradius.org/version4/upgrade/proxy.md

         }
     }

-Now, in the authorize sections for each realm, just call the appropriate policy:
+Now, in the authenticate sections for each realm, just call the appropriate policy:

-    authorize proxy-realm_1.example {
+    authenticate proxy-realm_1.example {
         proxy_pool_a
     }

-    authorize proxy-realm_2.example {
+    authenticate proxy-realm_2.example {
         proxy_pool_b
     }

-The policies are now equivalent to the old home server pools in version 3, and the the authorize sections are equivalent to realms.
+The policies are now equivalent to the old home server pools in version 3, and the named authenticate sections are equivalent to realms.